wpaccessibility/wp-a11y-docs/docs/contribute/github/content-kitchen-sink.md

 ## Summary in a larger text font.

-Start the paragraph with an H2 named "Summaty, or introduction and the callout {: .lead }`
+Start the paragraph with an H2 named "Summary, or introduction and the callout {: .lead }`

 ```markdown